benjaminhuanghuang/64bit-os/_notes/01-setup.md

 https://www.youtube.com/watch?v=FkrpUaGThTQ&list=PLZQftyCk7_SeZRitx5MjBKzTtvk0pHMtp&ab_channel=CodePulse

+## gcc building tools in Docker
-Create the build env based on randomdude/gcc-cross-x86_64-elf

-which holds all the gcc compilation tools
+Create the build env based on randomdude/gcc-cross-x86_64-elf, which holds all the gcc compilation tools

+The grub package is for building the final iso

 Build docker image
 ```